model-driven-devops/mdd/README.md

     >Note: enter your GitLab credentials if asked

 1. From the GitLab web UI, navigate to the CI/CD -> Pipelines page for the project.
-You should see a pipeline currently active since we commited the model-driven-devops code and we had a `.gitlab-ci.yml` file present.
+You should see a pipeline currently active since we committed the model-driven-devops code and we had a `.gitlab-ci.yml` file present.
 If that file is present, GitLab will automatically try to execute the CI pipeline defined inside.

 1. Use the graphical representation of the pipeline to click through the console output of the various stages.
 The entire pipeline will take approximately ~8 minutes to complete.
 Wait until it completes to go onto the next step.